apfelaudio/eurorack-pmod/README.md

 # Manufacturing

-**Assembled boards now available!** [get one **here :)**](https://lectronz.com/stores/apfelaudio)
+Update: R3.1 SOLD OUT, revision R3.3 will land in the next 1-2 months - [get notified **here :)**](https://apfelaudio.com/modules/pmod/)

-Update: R3.1 (first production release) is fully functional with 1 rework, see github issues for up-to-date information.
+~~Update: R3.1 (first production release) is fully functional with 1 rework, see github issues for up-to-date information.~~

-Note: I gave some R3.0 (preproduction) units out at Hackaday Berlin '23.
+~~Note: I gave some R3.0 (preproduction) units out at Hackaday Berlin '23.
 These are tested but NOT calibrated.
 They had 2 hacks applied.
 Some inductors are shorted with 0 ohm resistors as the wrong inductor was populated (means the board is a bit noiser than it should be - but still definitely useable).
 Also the reset line of the jack detect IO expander was routed incorrectly, so I manually shorted 2 pins of that chip.
-Functionally these boards are the same as R3.1, which fixes these issues.
+Functionally these boards are the same as R3.1, which fixes these issues.~~

 ## Known limitations